 3. Collect your dibber or SI chip.
 Locate the computer tent and ask for your dibber.

 4. Ask for Help.
 Usually we have specific club members identified who will be either near the computer tent or social hub tent who will be happy to answer any questions and also talk you through how to read the map and navigate your course.
 You can then head to the start.

 5. Clear & check your dibber.
 At or on the way to the start, there will be a control box on a post labelled 'Clear'.
 You must place your dibber in this until there is a beep and a flash, so that it's ready to use (takes about 5 secs).
 There will also be a 'Check' control at some point before you start.
 This is to ensure that your dibber has been cleared.

 7. At the finish.
-Put your dibber into the finish control and head back to the registration tent to 'download' the information stored on your dibber.
+Put your dibber into the finish control (even if it is SIAC) and head back to the computer tent to 'download' the information stored on your dibber.
 You'll get a printout of your 'splits' with details of the next few events printed along the bottom.
 You must report to download even if you don't complete your course.

 8. Results.
-Live results are usually available on a screen in the registration tent and on the Results Page on the club website later that day.
+Live results are usually available on a screen in the computer tent and on the Results Page on the club website later that day.

 9. And finally....

 SOG Spring and Autumn Leagues.